vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 ![pic1](images/wind-speed2.png)

 However, this is not so useful by itself.
 Remember, what we -really- want to know, is not the absolute boat speed, but the boat speed towards our -goal-, which is going directly upwind in this case.
-What we want to do now, is to obtain the length of the -purple- line!
+What we want to do now, is to obtain the length of the -purple- line.
+The sailing term for this is "Velocity Made Good".

 Luckily, we can easily do this by converting the chart into a polar diagram.